 For the tax design nerds out there, let me point out some differences between the San Francisco proposal and the Portland tax:

 - The Portland measure uses CEO-worker pay ratio data large publicly held corporations already have to report to the Securities and Exchange Commission.
-Under the San Francisco model, companies would need to make some additional calculations.
+Under the San Francisco model, companies will need to make some additional calculations.

 - Under the SEC regulation, companies base their median worker pay figure on their global workforce and they may not convert the compensation going to part-time employees to full-time equivalents.